samrudh-nux/meta-x-scaler-round1-assingment-clinical-triage-env/README.md

 <br/>

-**250,000 people die from preventable medical errors every year in the US alone.**
+**550,000 people die from preventable medical errors every year in the India alone.**
 **No RL environment has ever trained AI agents to prevent them — until now.**

 <br/>